We offer a variety of services to meet your pet’s healthcare needs.

 Puppy and Kitten Care

 Puppy and kitten appointments are very important for your new family member!
-At your first appointment, Dr. Connor will perform a full physical exam, discuss basic care and training, screen your companion for intestinal parasites, and administer initial vaccinations as required.
-At subsequent visits, Dr. Connor will perform physical exams to check for abnormalities as your companion grows, give required vaccinations or boosters, as well as address any concerns that you might have.
+At your first appointment, we will perform a full physical exam, discuss basic care and training, screen your companion for intestinal parasites, and administer initial vaccinations as required.
+At subsequent visits, Dr. Connor or Dr. Carr will perform physical exams to check for abnormalities as your companion grows, give required vaccinations or boosters, as well as address any concerns that you might have.

 Geriatric Patient Care